Taaramandal Scripts Zameen-Aasmaan IYA workshops Miscellaneous

 to:

-References to obsevations related to sky conditions, for locations in India to:
+References to observations related to sky conditions, for locations in India

 to:

-Go here From online references and observations outside India ? - Just afew references are collected together, just for comparison with Indian locations '''References to obsevations related to sky conditions, for locations in India May 04, 2008, at 07:04 AM EST
+Go here From online references and observations outside India ? - Just a few references are collected together, just for comparison with Indian locations

 to: